areumjo/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+    - `.forEach()` doesn't return a new array, like `.map()` so you have to add more function to `.forEach()` such as push each items to a new array or simply `console.log()` it.
+    - Use `.map()` when you want to do the same operation on each of the elements in the array and return the same amount of items in the array,

 2. What is the difference between a function and a method?
+    - Function is a set of code to do some task in JavaScript.
+        - When you define a function, it is also automatically being attached to the global objet (`window`), you can run the function like this
+        ```js
+        function helloLambda() {
+            console.log("Hello, Lambda School!");
+        }
+        window.helloLambda();
+        ```
+        - Meaning that function is a method of the window object.

+    - Method is also a function which is used as a property inside Object.
+And a mehtod has access to the data present in its Construction function.

 3. What is closure?
+    - A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+In other words, a closure gives you access to an outer function’s scope from an inner function.
+In JavaScript, closures are created every time a function is created, at function creation time.
+        - To use a closure, simply define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.
+        - The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.
+    1. **Global binding (Window binding)**
+        - `this` will be the window/console Object when `this` is not used for the other 3 cases and using `this` might give you an error.
+        - Window binding is like the forest of trees, not sure which one we are pointing at, so we point at the forest. (by Josh Knell)

+    2. **Implicit Binding**
+        - When `this` is called at left of the dot (.), whatever is to the left of the dot becomes the context for `this` in the function.

+    3. **New Binding**
+        - When `this` is used with a constructor and the `new` keyword, `this` will be the new object being constructed.
+        - Variable name starts with capital letter.

+    4. **Explicit binding**
+        - `When you use .call(), .apply(), or .bind() method, `this` is explicitly defined.
+        - It is called explicit because you are explicitly passing in a this context to the methods.

 5. Why do we need super() in an extended class?
+    - The `super()` keyword is used as a “function” which calls the parent class with the parameters passed to the child class.
+This is a key step to be carried out in order to make sure that the child class is an instance of the parent class.
+    - `super()` is also used to call the methods of the parent class.

 ## Project Set up